Unkosher Market: Yiddish, T-shirts, Nail Polish and…Laughs!

 Old Yiddish culture continues to provide a lot of material for humor, and for products said Teitelbaum and Alex Feldman, the brand’s operations manager.
 “Most of the Yiddish words we use are ones that people are familiar with and connect to.
 Our Oy Vey masks for example, sum up how we’re all feeling about 2020.
 So far, it’s been a good shtick,” they said.

 This year, Unkosher Market released nail polish inspired by the colors of a bagel and lox.
-The nail polish was made in collaboration Brooklyn, N.Y.-headquartered Positive Times.
+The nail polish was made in collaboration with Brooklyn, N.Y.-headquartered company Positive Times.
 The nail polish is sold on the website unkoshermarket.com.
 For the 2020 election, the brand will release a tote bag with the slogan, “If you don’t vote, you can’t kvetch.”
 In November, the brand is scheduled to introduce an Instagram page called DIYenta where tastemakers will kvell about their latke making skills.
 Oy!
 The Chutzpah!